 Professor McNair has engaged in consultancy/committee work with the New Zealand government and several industry partners, including the Ministry of Health, Accident Compensation Corporation, Physiotherapy New Zealand, Department of Labour, Royal New Zealand Airforce, District Health Boards and the Health Research Council.

-Peter established the Health and Rehabilitation Research Institute in 1998, which fosters collaborative health and rehabilitation research into prevention restoration and adaption associated with illness and injury.
-The institute undertakes innovative research that integrates the physical and psychosocial dimensions of rehabilitationwith the goal of enhancing activities of daily living, work and sports - particularly in patients with musculoskeletal and neurological disorders.
+At AUT, he established the Health and Rehabilitation Research Institute, and was its director until 2016.
+The institute undertakes innovative research that integrates the physical and psychosocial dimensions of rehabilitation with the goal of enhancing activities of daily living, work and sports - particularly in patients with musculoskeletal and neurological disorders.
 Professor McNair now leads a research group within the institute focused on areas related to pain and clinical biomechanics, primarily in musculo-skeletal disorders.

 Peter teaches at both undergraduate and postgraduate levels in clinical biomechanics, functional anatomy, and exercise physiology related to rehabilitation.
 He has supervised over 40 master's and doctoral thesis students (including international co-supervisions with universities in France, Belgium and Australia) to completion.